lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > component of v?
 Or (as suggested by the following paragraph) are you looking
 > only for the set of "[vertices] connected to v"? (the successors of v?)

 We mean the set of vertices that's reachable from v.
 We could clarify this.
+[TODO]

 > p.8, "Streams [...] impose an excessively strict ordering".
 I am not sure in
 > what way you are proposing that streams be used here.
 (Hence, no idea why it